Arichy/video-inspector/README.md

 The `pnpm prepare-ffmpeg` command will automatically download FFmpeg and FFprobe binaries for all supported platforms (macOS x86_64, macOS ARM64, Windows x86_64, Linux x86_64) and organize them for Tauri sidecar usage.

-For CI/CD environments, you can use `pnpm prepare-ffmpeg:current` to automatically detect and download binaries for the current platform only, which is faster and more efficient.
-On Windows, if you encounter issues, use `pnpm prepare-ffmpeg:current:win` instead.
+For development, you can use:
+- `pnpm prepare-ffmpeg:current` to automatically detect and download binaries for the current platform
+- `pnpm prepare-ffmpeg:target <TARGET_TRIPLE>` to download binaries for a specific target (useful for cross-compilation)
+- On Windows, if you encounter issues, use `pnpm prepare-ffmpeg:current:win` instead

 ### Manual FFmpeg Installation (Alternative)